-Influenza can be severe in a residential facility due to the age and pre-existing health condition of the residents, and person to person transmission.
-Immunisation for residents and staff before the start of the flu season is the best protection against influenza.
+Influenza-like illness (ILI) can be severe in a residential care facility due to the age and pre-existing health status of the residents, and person-to-person transmission.
+Vaccination (residents and staff) before the start of the season, which is typically May to October, is the best protection against influenza.

 Reduce the spread

 To stop respiratory illness spreading we advise the following: